Invincible (Michael Jackson album)

-Invincible is the tenth and final studio album by the American singer-songwriter Michael Jackson, released on October 30, 2001, by Epic Records.
-The album features appearances from Carlos Santana, the Notorious B.I.G., Fats, and Slash.
-It incorporates R&B, pop, and soul, and similarly to Jackson's previous material, Invincible explores themes such as romance, isolation, and media criticism.
+Invincible is the tenth and final studio album by American singer-songwriter Michael Jackson, released on October 30, 2001, by Epic Records.
+The album features appearances from Carlos Santana, the Notorious B.I.G. (posthumous), Fats, and Slash.
+It incorporates R&B, pop, and soul, and similarly to Jackson's previous material, explores themes such as romance, isolation, and media criticism.
+It was the final album of original material he released before his death in 2009.

 The creation of Invincible was expensive and laborious, featuring the work of ten record producers and over 100 musicians.
 Jackson started the multi-genre production in 1997 and did not finish until eight weeks before the album's release.
 With reported expenses of close to $30 million, it remains the most expensive album ever made.
-The lead single, "You Rock My World", was Jackson's final hit single during his career, as it reached number 10 on the US Billboard Hot 100.
+The lead single, "You Rock My World", was Jackson's final hit single during his career, reaching number ten on the US Billboard Hot 100.
 It was nominated for Best Male Pop Vocal Performance at the 2002 Grammy Awards.

-Invincible debuted at number 1 on the US Billboard 200 chart and sold 363,000 copies in its first week.
-It also reached number 1 in thirteen other countries worldwide.
+Invincible debuted at number one on the Billboard 200 chart with first-week sales of 363,000 copies.
+It also reached number one in 13 other countries.
 Besides "You Rock My World", "Cry" was also released as a single, and "Speechless" and "Butterflies" were released as promotional singles.
-The album received average reviews and became Jackson's most critically derided album.
-Retrospective reviews of the album have been more positive, being praised for its musicality and production in particular.
+Invincible initially received average to negative reviews, becoming Jackson's most critically derided album.
+However, in retrospective reviews it has been viewed more positively, with praise for its musicality and production in particular.

 In July 2002, following Sony's decision to abruptly end promotion for Invincible, Jackson openly condemned the CEO of Sony Music, Tommy Mottola.
-Jackson refused to tour to support the album, adding to the growing rift between him and Sony Music.
-Despite this, Invincible was certified double Platinum in the US and global sales for the album reached over 8 million.
-In 2009, the year of Jackson's death, Invincible was voted by online readers of Billboard as the best album of the 2000s.
+Jackson refused to tour to support the album, adding to his rift with Sony.
+Invincible was certified double platinum in the US and has sold over eight million copies.
+In 2009, following Jackson's death, it was voted by online readers of Billboard as the best album of the 2000s.